oliverbuchholz/oliverbuchholz.github.io/index.md

 <h4> Research </h4>

-Philosophy of science, philosophy of machine learning, and the ways in which they interact.<br><br>
+Philosophy of science, epistemology, machine learning, and the ways in which they interact.<br><br>

 <h4> News </h4>